 Distributed denial of service attacks usually comprises more than three attack vectors thus increasing the attacker's chances to hit its target and escape basic DoS mitigation solutions.

 During distributed denial of service attacks on any of the layers mentioned above, there is an attempt to stop legitimate visitors from accessing the data normally available on the website, access private data, vandalize a site, or completely shut down a service.
 This can happen to sites and businesses in any industry - from financial services such as banks to e-commerce or B2B.

-During the attack, the attackers may flood a network with requests and information.
-Flooding can be accomplished by a dedicated group of attacker voluntarily using their own machines - such as distributed denial of services attacks from a "hacktivist" group or other organized entity - or they can hijack machines to use for the attack.
+During the DDoS attack, the attackers may flood a network with requests and information.
+Flooding can be accomplished by a dedicated group of attacker voluntarily using their own machines - such as from a "hacktivist" group or other organized entity - or they can hijack machines to use for the attack.
 They may also scan applications and servers for possible exploits, or attempt to force access to sensitive data.

 The motives for distributed denial-of-service attacks may differ - from "hacktivism" to criminal intent - and the methods can change.
 A robust security suite is necessary to ensure that your networks and sites are protected from the latest advances in this constantly evolving landscape.
 Radware offers a host of